-A PiSCiNA - Rua Santa Catarina 132, 2nd floor, Porto
+CLAREIRAS Saturday, 23rd of May 2026 A PiSCiNA - Rua Santa Catarina 132, 2nd floor, Porto

-Clareiras (Clearings) is a one-day event composed of three sessions which, together, propose a reflection on forests, their ecosystems, and the human and non-human beings that inhabit them.
+Clareiras is a one-day event composed of three sessions which, together, propose a reflection on forests, their ecosystems, and the human and non-human beings that inhabit them.
+Clearings are open, luminous spaces within the forest, essential to biodiversity and the regeneration of ecosystems, but they are also places of transition, clarity, and discovery.

-We gather in a patch of wasteland, a vacant plot on the Sintra line, in a persistent clearing of the former Tapada das Mercês — an 18th-century hunting reserve, transformed in the final decades of the 20th century into the intensive and entropic urbanisation of Lisbon’s outskirts.
+Vagueness or a suburban clearing: the poietics of the wasteland along the Sintra line We gather in a patch of wasteland, a vacant plot on the Sintra line, in a persistent clearing of the former Tapada das Mercês — an 18th-century hunting reserve, transformed in the final decades of the 20th century into the intensive and entropic urbanisation of Lisbon’s outskirts.
 This small wood persists, dense and wild, with a life of its own that pierces through human control of the suburban territory.
 This vagueness has generated a space we conceive as public and autonomous, from an anti-speciesist perspective — the necrophagia and abundance of fireflies, the bushy camouflage and the flights of birds of prey, the trails or lines of desire that open up paths and passages.
 Through a small sound and text installation, we present a poietics of the suburban clearing and propose a practice of listening, recording and textual composition to imagine interspecies autonomous zones.

 Rita Barreira (1979) is a writer and researcher whose work bridges artistic practice and critical thinking.
 She is currently a PhD candidate working on the project “PIGS: Spaces of Exhaustion as Artistic Practice in Southern Europe”.
 Her work focuses on forms of artistic production linked to collectivism, self-organisation, autonomy and political activism.
 She works in both academic contexts and independent spaces, combining writing with essays, lectures, exhibitions, performances and collaborative processes.
 Her recent publications include texts in art magazines and platforms.
 She has participated in the organisation of exhibitions and artistic research projects.
 She has collaborated with various artistic organisations in the fields of archiving, communication and programming.